 Apply to the Coat

 Promptly begin cleansing the affected areas thoroughly, massaging the solution deep into your dog's coat to break up the oils from the skunk spray.
-You may wish to use a sponge or washcloth.
+You may wish to use a sponge, washcloth, or bath brush/curry comb.
 Avoid getting the solution in your dog's eyes, ears, or mouth (or your own).

 Rest, Rinse, and Repeat

-Allow the solution to remain on your dog for at least five minutes, or longer if the strong odor persists.
-Keep your dog from licking any of this solution!
-Rinse your dog well with lukewarm water.
-Repeat the wash with fresh batches of the solution as needed until the odor is gone.
-Dry your dog well and reward it with a treat.
+Allow the solution to remain on your dog for at least five minutes.
+Wait a few minutes longer if the strong odor persists.
+Meanwhile, be sure to keep your dog from licking any of this solution!

-- To help your dog avoid future run-ins with skunks, try to prevent attracting skunks onto your property.
+- To help your dog avoid future run-ins with skunks, avoid attracting skunks onto your property.
 Do not leave food outside (even birdseed and fallen fruit from trees).
 Make sure garbage bins and garbage can lids are secured.

-- Placing mothballs and ammonia-soaked rags around your property might deter skunks from approaching.
+- Mothballs and ammonia-soaked rags around your property might deter skunks from approaching.
 Keep them out of your dog's reach.

 - Supervise your dog outdoors.
-Avoid wooded areas unattended.
+Avoid letting your dog roam wooded areas unattended.
 Ideally, keep your dog in a fenced-in area or on a leash in skunk prone areas

-- If your dog is regularly in situations where they might come in contact with skunks, a bottle of Nature's Miracle Skunk Odor Remover on standby is helpful.
+- If your dog is regularly in situations where they might come in contact with skunks, consider keeping a bottle of Nature's Miracle Skunk Odor Remover on hand.